greynolds/lein-okapi/README.md

 ## Prerequisites

+This is not yet pushed to clojars, so you have to clone it and run

+     $ lein install

+in order to use it.

-You have to build and install Okapi locally, so that the Okapi jars get put into the maven repo (~/.m2/repository) that leiningen uses.
+You also have to build and install Okapi locally, so that the Okapi jars get put into the maven repo (~/.m2/repository) that leiningen uses.

 ## Usage